CyberWarrior5466/nea/report/report.md

 ## Language Choice

 To translate 'pseudo-code' I am going ot build a *tree-walk* interpreter.
-The rough structure of my implementation is based on a book called *Crafting Interpreters* by *Robert Nystrom* which is written in *Java*.
+The rough structure of my implementation is based on a book called *Crafting Interpreters* (ISBN 9780990582939) by *Robert Nystrom* which is written in *Java*.
 I have decided to use *Python* instead as it has a simple and readable syntax and is dynamically typed.
 This means I can re-use *python's* base types, which support string concatenation and integers of arbitrary precision meaning that integers will never overflow. *Python's* slower performance is not an issue as having a robust solution is higher priority and python is widely understood and is a popular language.
 Python is also multi-paradigm and supports OOP programming which is the main language feature I will use to structure my code.
 I also intend to use modules and split my code across multiple files to separate concerns.

 ## High level system overview